How to Pay Quarterly Estimated Taxes as a Freelancer in 2026

 Step 2: Calculate Self-Employment Tax

-The good news is that you can deduct the employer-equivalent portion of your self-employment tax (half of 15.3%, or 7.65%) when calculating your adjusted gross income.
-This deduction is taken on your Form 1040, not on Schedule SE, and it reduces your income tax — though not your self-employment tax itself.
+You can deduct half of your self-employment tax (7.65%) when calculating adjusted gross income.
+This reduces your income tax, though not the SE tax itself.

 Step 3: Calculate Federal Income Tax

-Take your net self-employment income, subtract the deductible half of self-employment tax and either the standard deduction or your itemized deductions, and apply the 2026 federal income tax brackets to the result.
-For most freelancers earning $50,000 to $150,000 in net profit, the effective federal income tax rate falls between 12% and 22%.
-Combined with self-employment tax, the total effective tax rate typically lands between 25% and 35%.
+Subtract the deductible half of SE tax and the standard deduction (or itemized) from your net income, then apply the 2026 federal tax brackets.
+For most freelancers earning $50,000-$150,000 in net profit, the total effective rate (income + SE tax) lands between 25% and 35%.

 Step 4: Divide by Four